 Benefits Of Biofeedback

-Also, there is a large body of evidence suggesting that online therapy platforms can help provide valuable tools to those experiencing symptoms of stress, anxiety, and several other issues.
-In one study, published in the Australian and New Zealand Journal of Psychiatry, researchers looked at the usefulness of online cognitive-behavioral therapy (CBT) when treating symptoms of generalized anxiety disorder.
+In addition, a significant body of evidence suggests that online therapy platforms can provide valuable tools to those experiencing symptoms of stress, anxiety, and several other issues.
+In one study published in the Australian and New Zealand Journal of Psychiatry, researchers looked at the usefulness of online cognitive-behavioral therapy (CBT) when treating symptoms of generalized anxiety disorder.

 “Marcia has been helping me navigate a very difficult time in my life.
 I have noticed my stress and anxiety levels have decreased since working with her.
 I now have someone qualified to speak to about the things that have been troubling me this year.”

 “I have greatly enjoyed working with Jason.
 We have met frequently via virtual video meetings over the past several months, and he has been incredible in helping me to address my stress at work, in life, and everything in between, amid a global pandemic.
 He is very adept at listening, identifying underlying thought processes, discussing issues, and working towards productive solutions.
 I always look forward to meeting with him, and I would highly recommend Jason to anyone and everyone!”

 The mind-body technique of biofeedback was developed by the early practitioners of yoga, medicine, and meditation, centuries before scientists began formalizing theories of biofeedback in the late 19th century.
 These theories focused on homeostasis and the management of autonomic nervous system functions such as muscle activity, blood pressure, breathing, and heart rate.

 Today, some people trace the professional development of biofeedback to the Biofeedback Research Society, formed in 1969.
 This group, now called the Association for Applied Psychophysiology and Biofeedback (AAPB), aims to improve scientific understanding of biofeedback and advance its overall technique and application in healthcare.

 What is the theory behind biofeedback?